LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/README.md

 As [`UNICORN Binance Trailing Stop Loss Bot`](https://www.lucit.tech/unicorn-binance-trailing-stop-loss-bot.html) we also offer a standalone version that does not require an installed Python environment.

+Please read carefully all provided documentation before using this lib!

+If you put this engine on a market, you should stop trading manually on this market yourself!

 Part of ['UNICORN Binance Suite'](https://www.lucit.tech/unicorn-binance-suite.html).

 ## How to start the trailing stop loss engine: